zuzannna/can-you-survive-this/README.md

 ## Example Notebooks

 There are 2 notebooks containing more details on concepts that were touched on during the workshop.
-In order to run them:
+You can view them in the browser but we encourage you to download them and play with numbers yourself.
+Here are some ideas you could start with: change distribution properties, add random (or not so random!) noise or use a completely different dataset.
+For example, there were [many datasets distributed with R package](http://vincentarelbundock.github.io/Rdatasets/) which you could use to play with Cox Proportional Hazards Model or to plot Kaplan-Meier curve.
+See `Dependencies and requirements` section at the end for installation tips.

+### Survival Analysis Example

+The notebook [`SurvivalAnalysisExample.ipynb`](example_notebooks/SurvivalAnalysisExample.ipynb) introduces several standard computational methods in survival analysis that are used to determine the effect of diverse factors on survival.
+For example, the Cox Proportional Hazards model is used on sample data with the `lifelines` package in Python.

+### Censored survival data

+The notebook [`censored_survival_data.ipynb`](example_notebooks/censored_survival_data.ipynb) illustrates the effect of having censored data, and why simply removing censored data is not the right thing to do.

+## Dependencies and requirements

 If you have [Anaconda](https://docs.anaconda.com/anaconda/install/) (or [Miniconda](https://conda.io/docs/glossary.html#miniconda-glossary)) installed: